flaviostutz/monotag/README.md

 - 'monotag tag --path services/myservice'
   - Generate tag "myservice/1.3.0" if previous tag was "myservice/1.2.8" and one commit with comment "feat: adding something new" is found between commits from the latest tag and HEAD

+- 'monotag tag --path services/myservice --separator=/v'
+  - Generate tag "myservice/v1.3.0" if previous tag was "myservice/v1.2.8" and one commit with comment "feat: adding something new" is found between commits from the latest tag and HEAD

 ### Github actions workflow

 - Create file .github/workflows/create-next-tag.yml in your repo